SmartAIDa 2026

 Committees

 The event is organised by a dedicated committee of experts and professionals in the field.
-The organisers are committed to fostering collaboration, sharing insights, and driving innovation.
+The organisers are committed to fostering collaboration, sharing insights, and driving innovation, supported by an international Program Committee.

 Organisers